 The following best practices ensure optimal Cost & Usage report setup.

-Some customers store their billing files in a shared master billing account and need to grant CloudWisdom restricted access to one specific S3 bucket.
-You can use the master billing account permissions to create a limited read-only IAM role when configuring your AWS integration with CloudWisdom.
+Some customers store their billing files in a shared management account and need to grant CloudWisdom restricted access to one specific S3 bucket.
+You can use the management account permissions to create a limited read-only IAM role when configuring your AWS integration with CloudWisdom.

 For customers using a shared S3 bucket: CloudWisdom only reads the costs for accounts that we monitor; data for unrelated accounts is discarded.